fndiwe/chat_app/README.md

 1. View posts from following and share contents to followers.

-2. Get chats and messages in realtime, also displays unread messages.
+2. Get chats and messages in realtime, also display unread messages.

 3. Switch between light and dark mode.